Oral Surgery, Oral Medicine, Oral Pathology and Oral Radiology Oral Surgery, Oral Medicine, Oral Pathology and Oral Radiology RSS feed.

 Carotid body tumors (CBT) are benign but challenging.
 This study compared of outcome three techniques of the surgical treatment of CBTs.

-- Inflammatory cytological alterations in the oral epithelium associated with HIV Pre-Exposure Prophylaxis: A Preliminary Studyby Gabriela Leite Baggio, Nayara Flores Macedo, Júlio Cezar Merlin, Mauren Isfer Anghebem, Juliane Cardoso Villela Santos, Sérgio Aparecido Ignácio, Izabel Regina Fischer Rubira-Bullen, Luciana Reis Azevedo Alanis, Paulo Henrique Couto Souza on 11/01/2021 at 12:00 am
+- Inflammatory cytologic alterations in the oral epithelium associated with HIV pre-exposure prophylaxis: a preliminary studyby Gabriela Leite Baggio, Nayara Flores Macedo, Julio Cezar Merlin, Mauren Isfer Anghebem, Juliane Cardoso Villela Santos, Sérgio Aparecido Ignácio, Izabel Regina Fischer Rubira-Bullen, Luciana Reis Azevedo Alanis, Paulo Henrique Couto Souza on 11/01/2021 at 12:00 am

-- Correlation between the Magnetic Resonance Imaging Features of Squamous Cell Carcinoma of the Buccal Mucosa and Pathological Depth of Invasionby Akira Baba, Koichi Masuda, Kazuhiko Hashimoto, Satoshi Matsushima, Hideomi Yamauchi, Koshi Ikeda, Masae Yamazaki, Suzuki Taiki, Satoru Ogane, Ryo Kurokawa, Mariko Kurokawa, Yoshiaki Ota, Takuji Mogami, Takeshi Nomura, Hiroya Ojiri on 08/01/2021 at 12:00 am
+- Correlation between the magnetic resonance imaging features of squamous cell carcinoma of the buccal mucosa and pathologic depth of invasionby Akira Baba, Koichi Masuda, Kazuhiko Hashimoto, Satoshi Matsushima, Hideomi Yamauchi, Koshi Ikeda, Masae Yamazaki, Taiki Suzuki, Satoru Ogane, Ryo Kurokawa, Mariko Kurokawa, Yoshiaki Ota, Takuji Mogami, Takeshi Nomura, Hiroya Ojiri on 08/01/2021 at 12:00 am

 - In silico analysis of HOX Associated Transcription Factors as Potential Regulators of Oral Cancerby Kanaka Sai Ram Padam, Sanjiban Chakrabarty, Shama Prasada Kabekkodu, Bobby Paul, Keith Hunter, Raghu Radhakrishnan on 08/01/2021 at 12:00 am